01-edu/public/subjects/fillit.en.md

 - Be written in Go
 - Compile successfully
 - Assemble all of the Tetrominoes in order to create the smallest square possible
-- Make the smallest square with the Tetrominoes
 - Identify each Tetromino in the solution, by assigning different letters to different Tetrominoes
 - Expect at least 2 tetrominoes in the text file